ysyk2021/the-art-of-team-building-in-the-workplace-how-to-foster-collaboration-and-productivity/kdp.md

 17. Performance management
 18. Employee satisfaction
 19. Talent management
-20. Diversity and inclusion in the workplace.
+20. Diversity and inclusion in the workplace